About Hunter Rand

 Hunter’s educational journey began in Washoe County public schools, where he attended Bud Beasley Elementary School and Mendive Middle School, in Sparks, and graduated from the Academy of Arts, Careers & Technology (AACT) with early exposure to film and television production at AACT.
 He continued his education at the University of Nevada, Reno, graduating from the Reynolds School of Journalism with a Bachelor of Arts in Journalism and a minor in art studio.
 His favorite courses—magazine writing, journalism ethics, and First Amendment law—inspired his personal, political, and educational philosophies.

-Hunter began his professional career in a professional and administrative role for a local women’s sports team and later became a licensed Career and Technical Education (CTE) teacher at a local high school.
-During this time, he pursued postgraduate studies at Southern Utah University and completed the Nevada Safety and Health Practitioner Program through the Nevada Division of Industrial Relations/SCATS.
-Hunter is passionate about workplace safety, risk management and legal compliance - especially on film sets - which has remained a key focus throughout his career.
+Hunter climbed through the ranks at the University of Nevada - Reno, starting as a student worker and leaving as a faculty member with administrative and professional roles with Nevada Athletics and Nevada Women’s Basketball.
+Later he became a licensed Career and Technical Education (CTE) teacher at Spanish Springs High School, teaching video production and photography.
+During this time he pursude graduate studies at Southern Utah University and later completed the Nevada Safety and Health Practitioner Program through the Nevada Division of Industrial Relations/SCATS.
+Hunter is passionate about workplace safety, risk management, and legal compliance - especially on film sets.
+Safety and putting people first has remained a key focus throughout his career.